-Question is what happens when a woman works in the corporate world (yes, I am talking about that 19% or so urban Indian women who work in corporate sector) and is still forced to do household chores.
+Question is what happens when a woman works in the corporate world (yes, I am talking about that 19% or so urban Indian women who work in the corporate sector) and is still forced to do household chores.
 In my opinion, in these cases, a man should share the work.
-But her working and earning do not make her contribute to the family.
+But her earning does not ensure her contribution to the family.
 I know many women who earn but never contribute to her own family.
 Asking such women to contribute to the family may attract dowry or domestic violence complaint.
 This once again proves how much hollow and one-sided such survey findings are.

 77% of Indian men depend on Indian women for doing the laundry

 Again a very poor finding.
-This happens because 100% Indian women depend on men for their maintenance within marriage and even outside.
+This happens because 100% of Indian women depend on men for their maintenance within marriage and even outside.
 Did you say that not every woman seek maintenance?
 Sorry, I forgot that happens too.
 But when we compare the percentages of men and women seeking alimony on divorce we know this is almost 100%, well ALMOST, but that is definitely more than 77%.